RoseIntroductionAbout the Instruments

 spacer

 Philip Jacob Specken apprenticed with the great organ and stringed-keyboard maker Gottfried Silbermann in Freiberg, Saxony, and then relocated to Stockholm in the 1730s.
 He was initially employed there by several other masters, but by 1737 he was signing instruments with his own name.
-In the 1740s he produced a series of clavichords that were very similar to the Saxon design used by Friederici and other later Silbermann apprentices.
+In the 1740s he produced a series of clavichords that were similar in some aspects to the Saxon design used by Friederici and other later Silbermann apprentices.
 Both fretted and unfretted instruments were made in his shop, mostly with the range of C-d3; by around 1748 Specken sometimes extended the upper compass to include e3.

 spacer Specken soundboard